sumnerevans/sumnerevans.com/content/posts/travel/2022-lisbon-and-paris/ericeira-portugal/index.md

 approaches.
 The project is called *hungryserv* since it's for **unfed**erated traffic.

+### Writing Some Code

-Monday and Tuesday and some of Wednesday were intentionally very meeting heavy as we wanted to make sure everyone was aligned so that the back half of the week could be used to work on cross-team initiatives and other collaborative projects.
+Monday and Tuesday and some of Wednesday were (I think intentionally) very meeting heavy and the meetings were a great way to make sure everyone was aligned.
+In the back half of the week, we focused on cross-team initiatives and other collaborative projects.

 I spent most of my time working on hungryserv (the unfederated Matrix homeserver proof of concept that I mentioned earlier).
 Toni worked on roomserv which is